-DUE DECEMBER 1
+DUE DECEMBER 4

 1. Trees.
 Draw structures for the following sentences, using our newfound knowledge about the DP.
 For this exercise you do not need to draw each step separately, nor do you need to write out all of the features and how they are checked.
 What I do want you do to is indicate the case of each DP (nominative, genitive, or accusative) with an arrow from the head that values the case feature.
 Otherwise, just draw the structures with terminal nodes that are labeled for their category and phrasal status (X, X', or XP), and draw traces as category labels in brackets.
-Note: Treat pour in (a) as a ditransitive (like give).
+Note: Treat dump in (a) as a ditransitive (like give).

-- a) Frank poured a jar of honey on his roommate's laptop. - b) The stack of discs in the microwave melted spectacularly. - c) Frank was sued by his landlord.
+- a) Kate dumped a roll of Mentos into her brother's Coke. - b) The bottle exploded spectacularly in the kitchen. - c) Her brother was sued by the landlord.

 2. German Noun Phrases.
 (Based on a problem from Carnie 2002).
-Consider sentence (a) from German, and the sentences (b-e), which are grammatical, and refer to the same woman as (a) does.
+Consider sentence (a) from German, and the sentences (b-e), which are grammatical, and can be used to refer to the same woman as (a) does.